Jujutsu Kaisen 0 (film): Theatrical

 Distributed by Toho, the film premiered theatrically in Japan on December 24, 2021, in 418 theaters, with some IMAX screenings.
 The film was screened in 4D and Dolby Cinema formats in Japan starting on February 5, 2022.
 The film ended its run in Japanese theaters on May 29, 2022.

-Crunchyroll, in association with Funimation, acquired rights to the film, which theatrically premiered in North America on March 18, 2022, in over 1,500 theaters.
-The film had an early screening in the United Kingdom and Ireland on March 10, 2022, while the general opening in the UK was on March 18.
-The film is distributed by Sony in the United Kingdom.
+Crunchyroll, in association with Funimation, acquired the rights to the film, which theatrically premiered in North America on March 18, 2022, in over 1,500 theaters.
+The film was distributed by Sony in the United Kingdom and had an early screening in the UK and Ireland on March 10, 2022, while the general opening in the UK was on March 18.
+The film premiered in Zambia in April 2022, being the first anime film to have an official theatrical release in the country.

-The film's English-language-dubbed version included returning actors for Yuta's teammates, with the most notable newcomers being Kayleigh McKee as Yuta and Anairis Quiñones as Rika.
-McKee saw Yuta's story as a coming-of-age story, due to his need to control Rika while making friends.
-Anairis Quiñones took notes of Hanakawa's style when recording her take of Rika in the English dub.
-Allegra Clark saw Maki as a more vulnerable and angry character than in the television series, but found the character changed in the course of the narrative.
-The group worked to make the audio faithful to that of the original Japanese cast, based on the casting director's ideas.
-Matthew David Rudd, the voice of Panda, said that the inclusion of his character was a "baller" moment.
-On the other hand, Xander Mobus had little-to-no idea what was going through Inumaki's mind, since the character speaks only random words.
-However, Clark, Rudd, and Mobus stated that their characters were well developed in their interactions with Yuta.
-Lex Lang felt that Geto was more appealing in the film than in the anime, as the movie delves into Geto's idealism.
-Meanwhile, Kaiji Tang found Gojo to be similar to the anime incarnation, though in the film his relationship with Geto has more depth.
+The English dub featured returning actors for the supporting cast, with Kayleigh McKee and Anairis Quiñones joining as Yuta Okkotsu and Rika Orimoto respectively.
+McKee interpreted Yuta's narrative as a coming-of-age story, focusing on his struggle to control Rika while forming new friendships.
+For her portrayal of Rika, Quiñones studied the vocal style of the original Japanese voice actress, Kana Hanazawa.
+Allegra Clark noted that her character, Maki Zen'in, displayed greater vulnerability and anger in the film compared to the television series, but underwent significant development over the course of the narrative.
+The cast worked under the direction of the casting director to ensure the English audio remained faithful to the original Japanese performance.
+Matthew David Rudd, the voice of Panda, described his character's inclusion in the film as a "baller" moment.
+Xander Mobus, who voiced Toge Inumaki, reported difficulty in interpreting his character's thoughts, as Inumaki communicates only in limited, random words.
+Despite this, Clark, Rudd, and Mobus all stated that their characters received substantial development through their interactions with Yuta.
+Lex Lang found his character, Suguru Geto, more compelling in the film, which he attributed to its deeper exploration of Geto's idealism.
+Kaiji Tang noted that his character, Satoru Gojo, remained consistent with his anime portrayal, but felt the film provided greater depth to Gojo's relationship with Geto.

-Medialink licensed the film to be shown in Southeast Asia, China, Hong Kong, Macau, Taiwan, and India; that company itself handled the distribution in Chinese-speaking areas, while Purple Plan handled the distribution for most parts of Southeast Asia.
-The film premiered in South Korea in February 2022, while in Malaysia, the film premiered on March 10, 2022, exclusively at TGV Cinemas.
-In India, the film was released on June 30, 2022, on 200 screens with 50,000 advance ticket sales across India.